shanteacontrols/OpenDeck/doc/configuration.md

 SysEx `SECTION` ID: `0`

 Denotes button type.
 Type can be momentary, which means that note off is sent as soon as button is released, or latching, which means that note off is sent on second button press.
 All buttons are configured as momentary by default.
-Acceptable values for `NEW_PARAMETER` byte are `0` (momentary) and `1` (latching). `PARAMETER` byte can range between 0-63 (total of 64 values for 64 buttons).
+Acceptable values for `NEW_PARAMETER` byte are `0` (momentary) and `1` (latching). `PARAMETER` byte can range between 0-63 and represents button ID (total of 64 values for 64 buttons).

 ##### 1.2.3.2.2 Program change state

 SysEx `SECTION` ID: `1`

 When enabled, instead of notes, button will send program change event.
 This option is disabled by default for all buttons.
-Acceptable values for `NEW_PARAMETER` byte are `0` (disabled) and `1` (enabled). `PARAMETER` byte can range between 0-63 (total of 64 values for 64 buttons).
+Acceptable values for `NEW_PARAMETER` byte are `0` (disabled) and `1` (enabled). `PARAMETER` byte can range between 0-63 and represents button ID (total of 64 values for 64 buttons).

 ##### 1.2.3.2.3 MIDI ID

 SysEx `SECTION` ID: `2`

 Denotes note/program change MIDI number.
 Default value is button number (button 0 has default note 0, button 1 has default note 1 etc.).
-Acceptable values for `NEW_PARAMETER` byte range between 0-127. `PARAMETER` byte can range between 0-63 (total of 64 values for 64 buttons).
+Acceptable values for `NEW_PARAMETER` byte range between 0-127. `PARAMETER` byte can range between 0-63 and represents button ID (total of 64 values for 64 buttons).

 #### 1.2.3.3 Encoder configuration block